truenas/documentation/content/SCALE/GettingStarted/Configure/SetUpBackupScale.md

 You can define this before configuring the replication task or select the replication wizard **Replicate Custom Snapshots** option to have TrueNAS automatically create the task before running the replication task.

 1. Create a periodic snapshot task using the or use the replication wizard **Replicate Custom Snapshots** replication option.
-   If scheduling a task, SCALE creates the periodic snapshot task when it runs the replication task according to the scheduled time.
+   If scheduling a task, TrueNAS creates the periodic snapshot task when it runs the replication task according to the scheduled time.

 2. Create the replication task.